Van953411174/CyberSecVault/Windows - lsass.exe.md

 #LSASS is a process in #Windows that is responsible for enforcing the security policy on the system.
 It verifies uses logging on to a Windows computer or server, handles password changes, and creates access tokens.
 It also writes to the Windows Security Log.
 Used in [[Windows - Authentication]] for Local Auth.

+Can store #Kerberos tickets along with other credential types.

 It creates security tokes for #SAM ([[Security Account Manager]]), #AD ([[Active Directory]]), and #NETLOGON

 It uses authentication packages specified in the #registry at `HKLM\System\CurrentControlSet\Control\Lsa`